ameerabumhady/studentGateByLaravel/README.md

 # studentGateByLaravel
-Student gate by Laravel Framework Without DataBase
+Student gate by Laravel Framework

 # Students
 This section manage the students information as add student, edit student, and display all Students.